vinfante1346/visualizations/README.md

 #### Can I use a Programmatic Access Token (PAT) instead of a password?

 - Yes.
-Pass it to either CLI flag --password or --pat or set as environment variable SNOWFLAKE_PASSWORD or SNOWFLAKE_PAT.
+Pass it to the CLI flag --password or set as environment variable SNOWFLAKE_PASSWORD.

 #### How do I try this?